Yash71/js-notes/notes.md

 a property can be added or modified using dot or bracket notation. a property can be deleted using delete <property>. to search a propery, use hasOwnProperty(<property_name>)

+records[id][prop] = records[id][prop] || []; // this is called shortcircuit evaluation
+  Here the prop array is initialised if it does not exists and then the next line is executed.

+difference between while and do while loop: **do while loop will always execute once at any cost.**

+Math.random(): generates a random decimal number between 0(inclusive) and 1(exclusive).
+It can return 0 but never returns 1 To generate whole numbers from 0 to 9: Use Math.random() and multiply it with 10.
+Later use Math.floor to round down the number to nearest whole number
+   Math.floor(Math.random()*10); // generates 0,1,2,3,4,5,6,7,8,9

+To generate a random whole number between a given range, use the following formula:
+   Math.floor(Math.random()*(max-min+1))+min;

+parseInt(): To parse a string and return an integer parseInt(string, radix): radix specifies the base of the number in the string.
+It can be between 2 and 36

+Ternary Operators can be used for nested if-else statments.